AAIMC-OC/aaimc-oc.github.io/about.md

 # AAIMC-OC Consortium
 ## Democratising AI diagnostics for equitable cancer care

-**AAIMC‑OC is a global research platform aiming to develop and rigorously evaluate AI‑defined cancer diagnostics using federated learning.**
+**The Application of AI‑defined Molecular Classifications in Ovarian Cancer (AAIMC-OC) is a global research platform aiming to develop and rigorously evaluate AI‑defined cancer diagnostics using federated learning.**

 ---
 ## The challenge